 However, this is the only first part of the task; another aspect is to make sure the infrastructure stays compliant, does not experience unauthorized changes, and is not subjected to unwarranted attempts to access its resources.
 In addition, proving compliance to both internal auditors and authorities in order to pass compliance audits requires special attention.
 To maintain compliance of your virtual infrastructure, you need visibility into changes and access events.

 Internal and external auditors will require proof that IT controls fulfilling the requirements of applicable regulations are — and have always been — in place.
-They will be asking questions such as who created a new virtual machine (VM) or who reconfigured one.
-Answering these kinds of questions with native logs can be challenging because native logs are sparse and difficult to interpret, and they can be overwritten due to short-term retention capabilities.
+They will ask questions such as who created a new virtual machine (VM) or who reconfigured one.
+Answering these questions with native logs can be challenging because native logs are sparse and difficult to interpret, and because they can be overwritten as a result of short-term retention capabilities.
 Therefore, having control over who is doing what in your VMware environment and being able to review that activity in an easy-to-read format is essential for maintaining a compliance capable virtual environment.

 With requirements becoming stricter, security and compliance assessments will only grow more costly, time consuming and difficult to pass if you all have at your disposal are native logs.
 Accordingly, IT managers are looking for ways to both prove compliance and make the overall process as easy and straightforward as possible.

 Netwrix Auditor for VMware delivers full visibility into the activity in your VMware products, including changes made to VMware vCenter and its servers, VMware vSphere, standalone ESXi hosts, and virtual machines, along with their technical configurations and the resources assigned to them.
 Hundreds of customers report that Netwrix Auditor has helped them streamline compliance reporting and maintain continuously compliant environments by enabling them to: